20k/binmat_rules/readme.md

 ### Taking A Turn

 On each of their turns, a player may perform one action or pass.
-The following actions are available to both attacker and defender:
+The following actions are available either both players, the attacker, or the defender

-#### Draw a card from a deck.
+#### Both - Draw a card from a deck.
 For a description of how to draw cards, see [Drawing A Card](#drawing-a-card)

-#### Play a card from your hand to a lane's stack.
+#### Both - Play a card from your hand to a lane's stack.
 A card from your hand can be played into your 'stack' - in front of the lane deck for defenders, at your end of the lane for attackers.
 If an existing face-up stack is present here, cards played to it must also be face-up.
 The only modifier that can be played face up on a face-down stack is break

 All face-up stacks can be inspected by any player at any time.
 You are also allowed to inspect your own face down cards.
 You cannot inspect discard piles

 Defenders must play cards face down on an empty stack

-The third action is only available to the attacker, except with the use of the break modifier

-#### Initiate combat in a lane.
+#### Attacker only - Initiate combat in a lane.
 For a description of combat, see [Combat](#combat)

 An attacker cannot initiate combat with an empty stack

+#### Defender only - Discard card one card to their discard pile in a lane as an action

 ### Drawing A Card
 - The defender can draw cards from any of the six lane decks.